uwhackweek/hackweeks-as-a-service/docs/training/culture/psychological-safety.md

 up in the room?
 :::

-## Hackweek Examples

-We have prepared two videos that simulate typical scenarios occurring at a hackweek.
-(This section is still in development.)

 ## Group Activity

 We invite you to reflect on your own identity and how this has shaped